What is a remote notary?

 Visit our Notary Training & Supplies website page to see list of organizations that offer a course of study to perform Remote online notary public in the state of Minnesota.

 Note: the office of the Secretary of State does not, by linking with any website guarantee the accuracy or appropriateness of the content of any website or validate these organizations.
-Viewers must make their only analysis of that content.
+Viewers must make their own analysis of that content.
 Note: the organization you choose must cover the laws, rules, procedures and ethics relevant to notarial acts performed under Minnesota Statutes 358.645 and 359.

 Where can I verify if a notary is registered to perform remote online notarizations?